gocardless/legacy-api-docs/source/docs/01_api/10_preopulating_information.md

 # Pre-populating information

-When redirecting users to payment pages, you have the option to provide a `user` object to prepopulate the user's payment form on GoCardless.
+When redirecting users to payment pages, you have the option to provide a `user` object to pre-populate the user's payment form on GoCardless.
 This can dramatically increase conversion of your users to paying customers.

     {
       "subscription": {